 Spirituality on Screen is the Oxford Methodists’ film group.
 We meet on the first Sunday of the month to watch a film, share food, and then discuss people's thoughts and reactions.
 Over the last eight years, we have watched films as diverse as "WALL-E", "Jesus of Montreal", "Tsotsi", "Rendition", "Love Actually", “Pulp Fiction”, "The Gospel according to Saint Matthew" and "The Simpsons Movie".

 Everyone is welcome to come and join in the experience.
 More information on the films we have watched, including short study guides, can be found here and our future programme here.
-Further information can be obtained by contacting Jonathan.
+Further information can be obtained by contacting Ann.